How to Enable the Slow Query Log in MySQL® or MariaDB

 Create the

-user.
-To do this, run the following commands:touch /var/log/mysql-slow.log chown mysql:mysql /var/log/mysql-slow.log
+/var/log/mysql-slow.logfile and set its user as themysqluser.
+To do this, run the following commands:touch /var/log/mysql-slow.log chown mysql:mysql /var/log/mysql-slow.log -

 Restart MySQL or MariaDB.
 To do this, run the following command: